Top 5 Best Cartoon Network Shows Ever

 • Johnny Bravo: The comical misadventures of Johnny Bravo, a self-absorbed but lovable man with a big ego and a knack for getting into amusing predicaments.

-• Samurai Jack: A visually stunning series follows the journey of Jack, a time-displaced samurai, as he battles the evil Aku in a quest to return to his own time.
+• Samurai Jack: A visually stunning series follows Jack, a time-displaced samurai, as he battles the evil Aku in a quest to return to his own time.

 • The Grim Adventures of Billy & Mandy: Dark humor and supernatural elements characterize this series, focusing on the macabre and humorous adventures of Billy, Mandy, and the Grim Reaper.